 ={formula}

-These braces are displayed automatically by Excel.
+These braces are displayed automatically in Excel.
 Make sure you do not enter the curly braces manually!

 Not all array formulas need to be entered with Control + Shift + Enter.
 Certain functions, like SUMPRODUCT, are programmed to handle array operations natively and usually don't require Control + Shift + Enter.
 For example, both formulas below are array formulas that return the same result, but only the SUM version requires Control + Shift + Enter: